Karl George Emeléus: Biography

 Emeléus was the son of Karl Henry Emeléus and Ellen Briggs, the brother of inorganic chemist Harry Julius Emeléus and the father of petrologist Henry Emeleus.
-In 1928 he married Florence Mary Chambers, and they had four children – three sons and one daughter.
+In 1928 he married Florence Mary Chambers, daughter of one of the founders of Chambers Motors, and they had four children – three sons and one daughter.
+As a direct consequence of the marriage Florence was forced to give up her job as Junior Lecturer in physics at Queen's University Belfast.
 He was known professionally as K. G. Emeléus or simply KGE, and by family and friends as George.

 Education

 Emeléus was educated at Hastings Grammar School and at St John's College, Cambridge and was awarded BA in 1922.
-Upon graduation, he joined the Cavendish Laboratory where he worked as a research student under Ernest Rutherford and James Chadwick.
-Working with the latter he built a large Wilson cloud chamber and this led to his lifelong interest in gaseous electronics.
+Upon graduation, he joined the Cavendish Laboratory where he worked as a research student under Ernest Rutherford, James Chadwick and Edward Appleton,though Rutherford's involvement was very limited.
+Working with Chadwick he built a large Wilson cloud chamber this led to his lifelong interest in gaseous electronics.

-He then worked with Edward Appleton and in 1925 followed him when he was appointed to a post at King's College London.
-There, in 1926, he completed his thesis on "Methods for detecting single ionizing particles", for which Cambridge awarded him a PhD.
+Working with Appleton and another PhD student Miles Barnett, Emeléus investigated the maximum count rate of the Geiger counter.
+He followed Appleton to King's College London at the beginning of 1925 to take up a role as a demonstrator in physics and completed his thesis on "Methods for detecting single ionizing particles", for which Cambridge awarded him a PhD in1926.

 Career

 In 1927 he joined Queen's University Belfast (QUB) as a lecturer in Physics and later became Professor of Physics (1933–66).

 Early in his career he wrote the book The Conduction of Electricity Through Gases.
 Electronics grew out of this sort of work in the early 20th century.
-During his long tenure at QUB he researched extensively into the conduction of electricity through gases, publishing more than 100 papers.
-He continued publication of his research almost until his death.
+During his long tenure at QUB he researched extensively into the conduction of electricity through gases, publishing more than 170 papers, with his last paper being submitted less than three weeks before his death.
+After the Second World War he advised local government in Northern Ireland on nuclear policy, both with respect to the possibility of a nuclear attack on the province and the possibility of a nuclear power station.